akeneo/pim-docs/migrate_pim/migrate_to_saas.rst

 Their hours are **Monday to Friday, 9:00 am to 6:00 pm CET**.
 Please provide at least 48 hours notice between your request and the actual migration time slot.
 This gives our team time to prepare and to ensure that your migration runs smoothly.

-We usually estimate 2 hours for each migration, although the duration of individual migration operations can vary, especially if your catalog is very large or complex.
+For most instances, migrations will take between 2 and 4 hours.
+However, the duration of individual migration operations can vary — especially if your catalog is very large or complex.

+If you have concerns about the timing of a migration, please let us know in the migration Support ticket and we will work with you to find the best solution.

 .. warning::